Brayconn/FilePhoenix/Tips.md

 # FileSplitter
-FileSplitter is the main component of FilePhoenix.
+FileSplitter is the main component of FilePhoenix, it's the part that does the actual splitting of your file.
 If you're looking at the Main or Options tab, you're dealing with FileSplitter.

 ## Delay Time